hodgesds/perf_exporter/README.md

 - How is perf being used?
 You may want to see this [library](https://github.com/hodgesds/perf-utils) which is where most of the perf related utilities are.
-- Should I use this in production?
-Probably not yet, this is pretty experimental software.
 - I don't see values for my perf events, is the collector broken?
 This is difficult to debug due to a large number of factors at play.
 Everything from the way your kernel was configured to debugfs mount points can cause an